AlvaroAlonsoFlor/alrevolutum-website/src/content/blog/republic-of-dhar-solo-game-session-001.md

   - rpg/home
 played-on: notebook
 title: Republic of Dhar - Solo game - 001
-description: Playing Home Mech x Kaiju, a mech solo/coop RPG
+description: What follows is a game of Home Mech x Kaiju, a solo/coop RPG from 1 to 4 players where you embody a mech pilot trying to save their home.
+Over the course of the game you discover the culture and the nations that populate the world by coming up with ideas, rolling on tables and following a simple set of mechanics.
 pubDate: 2025-07-04
 heroImage: ./home-rpg.png
 ---